 Calorie restriction has been found to improve gut bacteria in mice and dogs, whilst studies looking at obesity in humans have shown a negative effect on gut health.
 A shift towards a better balance of good bacteria is thought to be just one of the reasons calorie restriction extends lifespan.
 People who live to 100 have very good microbiome ecosystems.
 Simply put, they have better gut health.

-Gut bacteria plays a huge role in our health
+Gut bacteria play a huge role in our health

 - Supplying essential nutrients